Fullaxx/cloud9-wheezy/README.md

-# cloud9-wheezy
-A Cloud9 docker image based on Debian 7 (Wheezy)
+# A Cloud9 docker image based on Debian 7 (Wheezy)

+## Base Docker Image
+Debian 7

+## Get the image

+Download an automated build from the public Docker Hub Registry:

+    docker pull fullaxx/cloud9-wheezy

+## Usage

+    docker run -d -p 80:80 fullaxx/cloud9-wheezy

+You can add a workspace as a volume directory with the argument *-v /your-path/c9ws/:/c9ws/* like this :

+    docker run -d -p 80:80 -v /your-path/c9ws/:/c9ws/ fullaxx/cloud9-wheezy

+## Build it locally using the Dockerfile on github

+    docker build -t="fullaxx/cloud9-wheezy" github.com/Fullaxx/cloud9-wheezy